 It is no secret that aligning interests and maintaining strong communication between stakeholders in different departments or organizations is a challenging, but crucial, task.
-In our 2020 State of Government Relations Report, 80 percent of you said working with external stakeholders was essential to achieving your team’s goals.
+In our 2021 State of Government Affairs Report, 30 percent of you said you spend 6-10 hours managing meetings with stakeholders, 38 percent have to brief them weekly, and 53 percent heavily rely on stakeholder data (demographics, contact details) to be successful at their job.
 Stakeholders are the people or organizations that either affect your organization’s work or are affected by it — and they are a vital component of the success or failure of your efforts.

 No matter if you are a Fortune 500 corporation, nonprofit organization, or trade group, one single organization can have countless stakeholders.
 More often than not, stakeholders will have wildly different goals and needs.
 Making sure you’re on top of those while firmly positioning your own agenda is at the core of your work as government affairs and advocacy professionals.

 Stakeholder management is how you engage, influence, and keep track of that network of people and organizations to get your issues over the line.
 Below are eight tips for how to manage multiple stakeholders.